basecamp/basecamp-classic-api/README.md

 To make things easier to understand, the following notation is used:

-* #{text}: Indicates text that should be replaced by your own data
+* `#{text}`: Indicates text that should be replaced by your own data
-* ...: Indicates content from the response has been elided for brevity in documentation.
+* `...`: Indicates content from the response has been elided for brevity in documentation.
 See the list of data responses at the end of the page for a full description of the format of that response type.

 Help us make it better